crashdean/bike_sharing/README.md

 ![](https://github.com/crashdean/bike_sharing/blob/main/resources/top_start_locations_high.png)

 This image shows one station with high usage.
 This is were the most bikes would be needed.
+There are a large number of stations with more than 10,000 riders.
+The stations are also mostly distributed in the lower portion of Manhattan.

 ![](https://github.com/crashdean/bike_sharing/blob/main/resources/top_start_locations_low.png)

-This image shows one station with low usage.
-This is where less bike would be needed.
+This image shows Brooklyn with less usage than Manhattan.
+The image shows one station with around 6000 riders.
+This is still a good numbers of riders but shows that it is important to distribute the stations were then most riders are starting from.

 #### Top Ending Locations

 ![](https://github.com/crashdean/bike_sharing/blob/main/resources/top_ending_locations.png)

-Here we can see that most rides end close to were they start.
+This image shows that the ststions with the highest number of stop locations is near were we would see the riders living, working, or transfering to additional forms of transportation such as the subway.

 #### August Peak Hours

 ![](https://github.com/crashdean/bike_sharing/blob/main/resources/august_peak_hours.png)

 During the month of August, the peak hours of use for the bikes is 7 - 9 am and 4 - 6 pm.
 This is important to understand for having the most bikes available for use.
+The data seems to coorelate with standard working hours also.

 #### Bike Utilization